Who was Prophet Muhammad (peace be upon him)?

 • Despite all these struggles, the Prophet ﷺ remained patient upon the harms of the people and the distress of life and poverty; he had no attachment to the luxuries of this worldly life, and he never forgot his past.
 For this reason, he would give special consideration and care to the orphans – because he grew up as an orphan.

-• He would assume a cheerful attitude, always smiling in front of the people, being playful with children, caring towards the sick and respectful towards elders.
+• He maintained a cheerful disposition, always smiling in front of the people, being playful with children, caring towards the sick and respectful towards elders.
 He would advise women and advocate for the rights of the poor and the slaves.
 He would follow the funeral procession and often ask about a companion if he was absent.

 • He remained focused and steadfast upon his mission and the reward of the Hereafter, and his worldly struggles did not deter him.
 He did not care much for the luxuries of the world; he never allowed them to distract him from his responsibility of guiding the people.